MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-sample-qoe-database-queries.md

        and s.CallerUserAgentType = 4 -- Lync
        and s.CalleeUserAgentType = 4 -- Lync

-Use o exemplo a seguir para obter o ConversstionalMOS, o SendingMOS e o ListendingMOS por dispositivo de captura.
+Use o exemplo a seguir para obter ConversstionalMOS, SendingMOS e ListendingMOS por dispositivo de captura.

     select t.DeviceName as Device, count(*) as SampleNum, avg(ConversationalMOS) as ConversationalMOS, avg(SendListenMOS) SendingMOS, avg(RecvListenMOS) as ListendingMOS from